 Please note that any estimates provided relate only to Established and Non-Established Civil Servants

-and Prison Officers who are not members of the new Single Public Service Pension Scheme ("Single Scheme")
+and Prison Officers who are not members of the Single Public Service Pension Scheme ("Single Scheme")

-which commenced with effect from 1st January 2013 and applies to new entrants recruited after this date.
+which commenced 01 January 2013 and applies to new entrants recruited after that date.

 The Pensions Modeller is